Khan/wonder-blocks/.changeset/kind-socks-report.md

 "@khanacademy/wonder-blocks-tooltip": minor
 ---

-Update tooltip implementation of Popper to ensure popper places the content based on the document size and not the viewport size.
-This the content is never placed outside the page when it does not fit in the viewport.
+Update tooltip implementation of Popper to ensure that the popper doesn't disappear when the referenced element is not inview in very small screen sizes.
+This ensures customers can interact with the popper in extra small screen sizes or +400% zoom without the popper randomly disappearing.